dowonlee777/soar_geofence/README.md

 	- Are the installation instructions complete?
 	- Are the instructions for running the code complete?
 	- Were you able to answer technical questions about your project?
 	- How well were you able to demonstrate the actual implementation?
-Note: You have until Friday, Dec.
-13 to finalize the project.